xwmario/Warez/README.md

 - [Rutor](http://rutor.info/) - Russian public tracker.
 - [Saavn](https://saavn.tomato.to/) - A search engine designed to find old and new music releases.
 - [Shodan](https://www.shodan.io/) - Shodan is the world's first search engine for Internet-connected devices.
+- [Shaanig](https://shaanig.se/) - Small-size HD TV episodes & movies.
 - [SkyTorrents](https://www.skytorrents.lol/) - Revival of the recently-shut-down, privacy-focused, ad-free torrent indexer.
-- [Streams.Now.SH](https://streams.now.sh/) - Similar quality / size like RARBG & YTS.
+- [Streams.Now.SH](https://streams.now.sh/) - Similar quality & size like RARBG & YTS.
 - [The Pirate Bay](https://thepiratebay.org/) - A well-known torrent site which is somehow still running, blocked in most places. (**Be warned**: It mines coins in the background!)
 - [The Proxy Bay](https://proxybay.bz/) - Can't access The Pirate Bay?
 Try one of these proxy sites.
 - [Tor Lock](https://torlock.com/) - TorLock is a torrent site that offers verified torrent downloads.